-Sentence Equivalence questions test the ability of a candidate to arrive at a conclusion about how a passage should be completed on the basis of partial information, but to a greater extent they focus on the meaning of the completed whole.
+Sentence Equivalence questions in GRE tests the ability of a candidate to arrive at a conclusion about how a passage should be completed on the basis of partial information, but to a greater extent, they focus on the meaning of the completed whole.
 Sentence Equivalence questions consist of a single sentence with just one blank, and they ask you to find two choices that lead to a complete, coherent sentence while producing sentences that mean the same thing.

 - a single sentence